dennisthemenace2/Slice/README.md

 # Slice
-Bayesien Inference Engine with focus on slice sampling
+Bayesian inference engine with focus on slice sampling.